-This spring, when the weather turned warmer and Old Guy was spending more of his time outside in sunny areas in the yard (he always loved to hang out around the Quan Yin statue, as you’ll see from some of the pictures in this article) we decided to check out the condition of the inside of the shelter, and to refresh the straw if need be.
+This spring, when the weather turned warmer and Old Guy was spending more of his time outside in sunny areas in the yard.
+We decided to check out the condition of the inside of the shelter, and to refresh the straw if need be.

 Old Guy had clearly “made his bed” there!
 The straw wasn’t as funky as we expected, but the cat had dug holes completely through the bottom of the styrofoam cooler!
 Good thing the real bottom was hard plastic or we would have had a problem.
 The digging was kind of a revelation; we hadn’t expected it to the degree we saw.
 We removed some of the bits of broken styrofoam, and the old straw — and added new layers of straw to freshen things up.
 The shelter had held up very well during a hard winter, and we were proud of our work despite some of Old Guy’s “furniture rearrangement”!

 This story isn’t quite done yet, though.
 Read on for the final installment of this article, and the final chapter to the story of Old Guy.
 You won’t want to miss this one!
 Here’s a link to Part Fifteen.